 Introduction

-To create a new token, one creates a smart contract, which becomes the manager for the token, and uses that contract to set the rules around how the token can be minted, burned and transferred.
+To create a new token, one creates a smart contract, which becomes the owner for the token, and uses that contract to set the rules around how the token can be minted, burned and transferred.
 The contract may also set a token symbol.
 Uniqueness is not enforced for token names.
 Instead the public key of the contract is used to derive the token's unique identifier.

 SHOW ME THE CODE